 State and Local Permit Information

-The seaport is a secondary permittee under the NPDES Phase 1 Municipal Stormwater Permit
+The Maritime port is a secondary permittee under the NPDES Phase 1 Municipal Stormwater Permit

 The Phase I Permit requires the port to develop and implement a Stormwater Management Program (SWMP).
 The port's SWMP includes the following components: